-Lieutenant Shane Strangfield has served with the Clackamas County Sheriff's Office since 1996, holding various positions including Corrections Deputy, Patrol Deputy, Use of Force Instructor, Field Training Officer, Patrol Sergeant, Defensive Tactics Unit Supervisor, Watch Commander, Search and Rescue Program Manager, Cadet Program Manager, Estacada contract city Police Chief, Damascus contract city Police Chief, and contract city Police Chief for the city of Happy Valley.
-Lt.
-Strangfield is currently serving as the agency manager for the Professional Standards Unit.
+Captain Shane Strangfield has served with the Clackamas County Sheriff's Office since 1996, holding various positions including Corrections Deputy, Patrol Deputy, Use of Force Instructor, Field Training Officer, Patrol Sergeant, Defensive Tactics Unit Supervisor, Watch Commander, Search and Rescue Program Manager, Cadet Program Manager, Professional Standards Unit Manager, Estacada contract city Police Chief, Damascus contract city Police Chief, the contract city Police Chief for the city of Happy Valley and the Patrol Division Commander.
+Captain Strangfield is currently serving as the Division Commander for Training and Wellness.
 In 1999, he was assigned to the agency's Honor Guard Team, currently serving as team commander.
-Lieutenant Strangfield is a founding member of the Oregon Fallen Badge Foundation.
+Captain Strangfield is a founding member of the Oregon Fallen Badge Foundation.

 Vice President (Metro)

-Sgt Eric Bunday started his police career with the St. Helens Police Department in 2001.
-He also worked for the Columbia County Sheriff's Office before joining the Hillsboro Police Department in 2007, where he was promoted to sergeant in 2008.
-A classically trained baritone, Sgt.
-Bunday has been the vocalist for the Hillsboro Police Department Honor Guard since 2008.
+Officer Eric Bunday started his police career with the St. Helens Police Department in 2001.
+He also worked for the Columbia County Sheriff's Office before joining the Hillsboro Police Department in 2007.
+A classically trained baritone, Officer Bunday has been the vocalist for the Hillsboro Police Department Honor Guard since 2008.
 Eric Bunday is a founding member of the Oregon Fallen Badge Foundation.

 Corie Gosse is the surviving spouse of Deputy Bill Bowman of the Clackamas County Sheriff's Office, who was killed on September 12, 2000 during a SWAT training exercise at Camp Rilea, Oregon.
 Deputy Bowman was also survived by their two daughters, Lauren and Grace.
 Corie Gosse is a founding member of the Oregon Fallen Badge Foundation.

-Lieutenant David Natt has worked for the Eugene Police Department since 2002, holding various positions including patrol officer, Field Training Officer, Major Collisions Investigator, Internal Affairs Investigator, Patrol Sergeant and Watch Commander.
-Lieutenant Natt currently manages the Traffic Enforcement Unit, School Resource Officers and CrimePrevention Unit.
+Lieutenant David Natt (Retired) worked for the Eugene Police Department from 2002-2023, holding various positions including patrol officer, Field Training Officer, Major Collisions Investigator, Internal Affairs Investigator, Patrol Sergeant and Watch Commander.
 In 2004, he was assigned to the Eugene Police Department Honor Guard Team, where he took over as the team's supervisor in 2008 and in 2014 became the department Honor Guard commander.
 Lieutenant Natt is a founding member of the Oregon Fallen Badge Foundation.

 Daniel Thenell is a member of the board and the Foundation's attorney.
 A former Washington County Deputy District Attorney, he is a Shareholder at Thenell Law Group.
 Dan specializes in the prosecution of large-scale identity theft and fraud crimes, and co-drafted Senate Bill 464, creating a new crime of Aggravated Identity Theft.
 He's also trained law enforcement officers in report writing, search and seizure and domestic violence.
 Daniel Thennel is a founding member of the Oregon Fallen Badge Foundation.